astrikov-d/django-logstash-logger/README.md

 ## Installation

-At the moment, this packages is not distributing via PyPi, so you can install it directly from GitHub:
+At the moment, this package is not distributing via PyPi, so you can install it directly from GitHub:

 ```
 pip install git+https://github.com/astrikov-d/django-logstash-logger